Code-Institute-Submissions/ksngo-Project2/README.md

 #### Mobile Responsive
 - The main buttons will rearranged to vertical column for media device less than 800px.
+- The filters display will always show instead of being able to toggle to hide and display.
 - The display of extra filters will also move to below "filter by town/street" estate space for media device less than 800px.
 - The table will change orientation of its text to vertical-lr for media device less than 1000px.